 How to Brew Espresso in a Moka PotCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Have you been craving a great cup of espresso at home but don’t want to invest in an expensive machine?
-If you’re looking for an affordable, traditional way to make espresso, look no further than the Moka Pot.
+If you’re looking for an affordable, traditional way to make espresso-like coffee, look no further than the Moka Pot.

 The Moka Pot combines old-world charm with the new-world need for espresso-based coffee drinks.
 While the Moka Pot won’t duplicate a shot of espresso exactly like you’d find at a coffee shop, it does a pretty good job of getting close.